nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 For braille displays:

-* Input handlers: if input from the braille display is desirable, the driver author must implement resonders for commands such as braille keys, routing buttons and additional hardware.
+* Input handlers: if input from the braille display is desirable, the driver author must implement responders for commands such as braille keys, routing buttons and additional hardware.
 * Command set: a map that identifies NVDA command assignments for various display hardware buttons.

 ### Few important things to remember before, during and after driver development